Most houseplants enjoy the same temperatures we live in. If you feel comfortable with the air temperature - your plants probably will too.

 Humidity levels are closely tied to air temperature.
 To help maintain higher humidity during the winter, turn down the thermostat.
 Your plants will gladly trade cooler temperatures for the hot, dry air from the furnace.
 Don't worry about your plants getting cold - you'll be chilly long before your plants will.

-In the summer, houseplants plants enjoy the natural, warm, humid air from outside.
-Air conditioners not only cool the air, they also remove moisture, which lowers the humidity.
+In the summer, air conditioners not only cool the air, they also remove moisture, which lowers the humidity.
 Plants hate cold drafts from air conditioning!

-Grower Tip: Don't confuse humidity and water in the pot.
-Humidity is moisture in the air.
+Grower Tip: Don't confuse humidity (moisture in the air) with water in the pot.
 Watering your plant more to compensate for dry air is a sure way to kill it.

 1) Lower room temperatures.
 Cool air holds moisture better than warm air.
 As long as the root zone stays warm, air temperature can go as low as 60 degrees.